 B2B influencers are perceived as more intentional when they advocate for a brand — typically, they or their clients have worked with this brand to achieve demonstrable business results.
 B2B influencers are perceived to share only brands that they actually believe in and have experience with, rather than being paid millions of dollars to take a picture with a water bottle.
 Rather than posing for something like an Instagram ad, B2B influencers may agree to speak on a panel at an event, or host a webinar, or write a post on LinkedIn.

+Influencers are speaking to the professional side of people, their work personalities.
+This is the relationship that they are cultivating and works differently than that of B2C marketing.
 Whether people of influence gain their authority by training, popularity, or creating a social media following, they can all help brands build a connection with consumers.

 People are often motivated by pleasure or fear.
 If your product brings delight to consumers, advertisers can highlight this pleasure with upbeat, positive or sentimental ads.

 Fear, on the other hand, highlights real risks and challenges that individuals face.
 Fear-based advertising can be used to invalidate competitors, dissuade viewers from bad habits, or to show consumers they need protection.
 Insurance or medical companies can strike fear in their target audience and show how their services protect customers from crisis.
+Organizations can also use things like cute animals to elicit an emotional response.
+This is a staple in relationship-building and tear-jerker commercials.

 Both sides of the coin apply to B2B advertising as well.
-Though we may not feel as much of a personal connection to business products and services, our jobs — the people we work with, our day to day tasks, our work/life balance, our career paths, and the salaries we make — certainly strike an emotional chord.
-B2B advertisements may target business leaders with fear-based tactics about company success and failure, security breaches, etc. Or, they may target managers or individual contributors by promising to make their work easier, and elevate their success to leaders.
+Though we may not feel as much of a personal connection to business products and services, our jobs—the people we work with, our day-to-day tasks, our work/life balance, our career paths, and the salaries we make—certainly strike an emotional chord.
+B2B advertisements may target business leaders with fear-based tactics about company success and failure, security breaches, etc. Or, they may target managers or individual contributors by promising to make their work easier and elevate their success to leaders.

 Everybody loves to laugh.
 When an advertisement makes individuals laugh, it brings them joy.
 And joy is memorable.
 It’s also sharable!
 We’re much more likely to share a funny advertisement with friends, or seek it out to show them.
 Especially in a world where consumers are bombarded by advertisements at every turn, humor is a welcome break from the mundane.